geneontology/geneontology.github.io/_docs/go-subset-guide.md

 - Alternatively, users and user communities can create their own GO subsets.
 Please contact the [GO helpdesk](http://help.geneontology.org/){:target="blank"} for more information about creating and submitting your GO subsets.

 ##### How are GO subsets maintained?
-- It is up to the people who have created a GO subset to maintain it or not maintain it, if they intend to keep it for reasons of reproducibility.
-If the developers of a GO subset want to keep it current with the GO they will need to periodically review GO for new terms and other changes.
+- Groups who have created a GO subset are responsible for keeping it up to date as the ontology changes.
+GO subsets are periodically reviewed to make sure they are relevant, that pertinent new GO terms are added, and that obsolete GO terms are replaced by valid terms to ensure the appropriate grouping of annotations.

 ## Download GO subsets
 GO subsets are part of the ontology but can also be downloaded as separated files in the [download ontology section](/docs/download-ontology/#subsets).